Sahilj11/Learning-notes/Notes/MCA/2nd sem/CSA.md

    - These operations are usually very elementary, such as loading data from a register, performing arithmetic or logic operations on data, storing data into a register, shifting bits, incrementing or decrementing a value, and transferring control signals within the CPU.
    - Each instruction executed by the CPU typically involves a sequence of microoperations that collectively achieve the desired high-level operation specified by the instruction.

-In summary, while an operation represents a higher-level task or action that a computer performs, a microoperation is a low-level action performed by the hardware components within the CPU to execute the instruction associated with the operation.
-Microoperations are the fundamental operations that enable the CPU to carry out the instructions of a program.
-## Overview of how computer work
-Alright, let's break down the key points in simpler terms:

-1. **What's Inside a Computer?**
-   A computer is made up of tiny operations called microoperations.
-These operations happen inside the computer's registers.

-2. **How Do Computers Work?**
-   Computers follow instructions to perform tasks.
-These instructions are like a recipe, telling the computer what to do step by step.

-3. **What's a Program?**
-   A program is a set of instructions that tells the computer what to do.
-It includes operations (like adding or subtracting) and the order in which they should happen.

-4. **How Do Computers Understand Instructions?**
-   Instructions are written in binary code, which is a series of 0s and 1s.
-The computer reads these instructions from its memory and then follows them.

-5. **What's in an Instruction?**
-   An instruction has different parts.
-The most important part is the operation code, which tells the computer what to do (like add or subtract).

-6. **How Does the Computer Know What Operation to Perform?**
-   The operation code is like a special code that the computer understands.
-For example, if the code is 110010, it might mean "add."
-When the computer sees this code, it knows to add something.

-7. **What Happens Next?**
-   Once the computer knows what operation to perform, it starts doing tiny operations inside itself.
-These tiny operations are called microoperations.

-8. **Where Does the Data Come From?**
-   The instructions also tell the computer where to find the data it needs to work with.
-This could be in the computer's memory or its internal registers.

-9. **Putting It All Together**
-   Every computer has its own way of understanding instructions.
-Computer designers create instruction codes to make sure the computer knows what to do with each instruction.

-10. **Why Does This Matter?**
-   Understanding how instructions work helps us understand how computers process information and perform tasks.
-It's like knowing the language of computers.

 ## Stored Program organisation
 The simplest way to organize a computer is to have one processor register and instruction code format with two parts.
 The first part specifies the operation to be performed and the second specifies an address.
 The memory address tells the control where to find an operand in memory.
 This operand is read from memory and used as the data to be operated on together with the data stored in the processor register.